-Remaining replacements Spain: 5 (1 in preliminary round)
+Remaining replacements Spain: 1 (1 in main round)

 Irun-born Julen Aguinagalde is one of the long-time pillars of the Spain team.
 He is widely regarded as one of the best line players in the world, making regular appearances on All-star Teams, including at the EHF EURO 2016, the World Championship 2013 when Spain raised the trophy, and the 2012 Olympic Games.

 Aguinagalde is valuable in both offence and defence, with movement around the six-metre line and high shooting accuracy his most dangerous attacking weapons.